 - 1. In the event that a student has taken approved components outside the degree programme, the student will be responsible for ensuring that the authorised agency issues a statement indicating the component in question by name and insofar as applicable by course code, the standard hours allocated elsewhere for the study load (credits), the results, the date on which the results were earned and the date on which the statement was issued. - 2.
 For components that the student has taken abroad, the student must request the Board of Examiners to determine the scope in credits and the result. - 3.
 A student who takes a component elsewhere must provide relevant information about this to the Board of Examiners.
-Relevant information is taken to mean, where applicable, in any case: the progress made in the part of the course in question, the assessment (also if a fail) by the authorised body and a decision concerning fraud.
-The Board of Examiners is authorised to request and obtain this information from the authorised body
+Relevant information is taken to mean, where applicable, in any case: the progress made in the part of the course in question, the assessment (also when failed) by the authorised body and a decision concerning fraud.
+The Board of Examiners is authorised to request and obtain this information from the authorised body - 4.
+Courses successfully completed elsewhere will only be included in the programme if they were completed during the period in which the student was enrolled on the degree programme.
+For courses successfully completed elsewhere outside the period the student was enrolled in the degree programme, an exemption must be applied for.